Skip to main content

 • replayability

-• “Both games have their own advantages in terms of replayability, providing players with a unique experience that encourages them to revisit the games multiple times.”
+• “The game also offers good replay value, providing players with a unique experience that encourages them to revisit the game multiple times.”

 • “The game emphasizes its replayability factor with even more ways to complete your missions than the last game, as well as rewarding players who achieve the silent assassin rank with cool weapons for even more fun.”